 It is essential that the person being interviewed appreciate the importance and seriousness of the proceedings.
 To ensure this, the setting in which the interview takes place must be orderly and official in appearance.
 Desktops should be uncluttered and files should be housed in cabinets.
 Flags, USCIS and DHS seals and other official displays can enhance the official appearance.
-Excessive amounts of personal items should not be displayed in view of applicants as these may be distracting or detract from the serious nature of the proceedings.
+Excessive amounts of personal items should not be displayed in view of applicants, as these may be distracting or detract from the serious nature of the proceedings.

-Because adjudications units in local USCIS offices are generally very busy with a high volume of applicants appearing for adjustment, naturalization, marriage fraud and conditional resident removal interviews, it is essential that adequate office space be provided for each district adjudications officer.
+Because adjudications units in local USCIS offices are generally very busy with a high volume of applicants appearing for interviews, it is essential that adequate office space be provided for each district adjudications officer.

-Sufficient seating for the officer and applicant, attorney or other representative and family members should be provided.
-The attorney or other representative should be seated directly next to the person being interviewed to facilitate appropriate participation unless the physical layout of the interview space cannot accommodate it.
+Sufficient seating for the officer and the person being interviewed, attorney or other representative and family members should be provided.
+The attorney or other representative should be seated directly next to the person being interviewed to facilitate appropriate participation unless this cannot be accommodated due to the physical layout of the interview space.
 If the officer has a concern that the seating arrangements may be inhibiting or negatively impacting the interview process, he or she should contact a supervisor for guidance.